Playing to Win: Generative AI, Cloud Security, and More at Black Hat 2023

 Written by Ken Buckler

-Kenneth Buckler, CASP, is a research analyst of information security/risk and compliance management for Enterprise Management Associates, a leading industry analyst and consulting firm that provides deep insight across the full spectrum of IT and data management technologies.
+Kenneth Buckler, CASP, is a research director of information security/risk and compliance management for Enterprise Management Associates, a leading industry analyst and consulting firm that provides deep insight across the full spectrum of IT and data management technologies.
 Before EMA, he supported a Federal agency’s Enterprise Visibility program, providing security insights and compliance trending for the agency’s national network of computers and devices.
 He has also served in technical hands-on roles across multiple agencies in the Federal cyber security space and has published three Cyber Security books.
 Ken holds multiple technical certifications, including CompTIA’s Advanced Security Practitioner (CASP) certification.

 • There are no suggestions because the search field is empty.